Potatoes and Peppa Pig: Young writers channel Leicester playwright

 Entries to the competition were judged anonymously by English and Creative Writing tutors at the University of Leicester, and the 2022 competition is now open.

-Both Penelope and Bella’s letters are available to read in full at ednawelthorpe.le.ac.uk/annual-competition.
-Further new letters from authors and other artists are available at ednawelthorpe.le.ac.uk/new-letters.
+Both Penelope and Bella’s letters are available to read in full on the competition website.
+Further new letters from authors and other artists are available on the new letters page of the Edna Welthorpe website.